sachajw/aiops-k8s-mcp-server/README.md

 - **Node Metrics**: Get resource usage metrics for specific nodes
 - **Pod Metrics**: Get CPU and Memory metrics for specific pods
 - **Event Listing**: List events within a namespace or for a specific resource.
+- **Resource Creation**: Create new Kubernetes resources from a manifest.
 - **Standardized Interface**: Uses the MCP protocol for consistent tool interaction
 - **Flexible Configuration**: Supports different Kubernetes contexts and resource scopes